On-site accommodation: YHA Eden Project

 Food and drink

-The Eden Project has a variety of food outlets available during normal Eden Project opening hours throughout the year.
-During summer months, you'll even have the opportunity to dine in the Eden Project's famous Biomes for an evening meal!
+The Eden Project has a variety of cafés catering for all tastes, including vegetarians, vegans and those on gluten-free diets – open during Eden Project opening hours.
+In peak season you'll even have the opportunity to dine in the Eden Project's famous Biome for an evening meal.

 At the hostel, we offer a light snack menu of sandwiches and paninis, plus hot and cold drinks and a licensed bar.
 You can also pre-order breakfast at the hostel.